 When it comes to driving jobs, there are so many different options out there.
 If you enjoy driving for the opportunity to have some ‘you time’, where you can put on the radio and relax, then you could consider delivering items to people that they’ve bought online.
 If you’re more of a nurturing sort you could consider helping someone elderly, or with an illness or disability get around.
 Others turn to taxi-driving because they enjoy the social aspect of frequently meeting new people.

-To kickstart your career as a Driver, all you need is a clean and valid driving license and a reasonable amount of experience on the road.
+To kickstart your career as a Driver, all you need is a clean and valid driving license and as well as a reasonable amount of experience on the road.
 If this sounds interesting, then why not explore Driving roles today?

 Or find out more about the different driving roles that may be available to you…